 If you are looking for a way to attract more love and you have the opportunity to spend some time under one of the trees mentioned above, go for it!
 You can even spend some time there if you feel a bit confused about your feelings and you need some guidance and clarity.

 Don’t be shy and ask the tree for it!
-Be vocal and let the energy of the tree helping you unveiling your true feelings and finding your way back into love!
+Be vocal and let the energy of the tree help you unveil your true feelings and find your way back into love!